This topic describes how to modify health check policies for a backend set.

 All the backend server health status indicators report OK, but the load balancer does not pass traffic on a listener.

 - Listen on the wrong port.

 - Use the wrong policy.

 If your investigation shows that the listener is not at fault, check the security list configuration.

-Health status indicators help you diagnose two cases of misconfigured security lists:
+Health status indicators help you diagnose two cases of misconfigured security rules:

 - All entity health status indicators report OK, but traffic does not flow (as with misconfigured listeners).
-If the listener is not at fault, check the security list configuration.
+If the listener is not at fault, check the security rule configuration.

 All entity health statuses report as unhealthy.
 You have checked your health check configuration and your services run properly on your backend servers.